 Genetic tests aren’t routinely done in clinical settings to predict or diagnose the risk of developing Alzheimer’s or a related dementia.
 However, in certain circumstances, if a person has symptoms at an early age with a strong family history of Alzheimer’s, a neurologist or other medical specialist may order genetic testing for certain genes that can cause Alzheimer’s.

 What lifestyle changes lower your risk of Alzheimer’s disease?

-Physical activity has so many benefits — including protecting you against Alzheimer’s.
-It keeps blood flowing well around your body and can also increase the amount of natural chemicals in your body that protect your brain and memory.
-Getting your heart rate up with exercise also helps you manage high blood pressure and high cholesterol, which are both risk factors for dementia.
+- Doing aerobic exercise: Physical activity has so many benefits — including protecting you against Alzheimer’s.
+It keeps blood flowing in your body and can also increase the amount of natural chemicals in your body that protect your brain and memory.
+Getting your heart rate up with exercise also helps you manage high blood pressure, heart disease and high cholesterol, which are all risk factors for dementia.
 To enjoy the brain-boosting benefits of working out, try to get in at least 30 minutes of aerobic exercise — such as walking, running or swimming — four days a week.

 - Quitting smoking.
 Smoking can cause your blood vessels and arteries to narrow and harden, which makes it difficult for blood to pass through them.
 This can greatly increase your chances of developing dementia because less blood is getting to your brain.
 Quitting smoking is one of the most straightforward lifestyle changes you can make to lower your risk of developing Alzheimer’s.